 Self-employment refers to working for yourself instead of for an employer.
-It can involve selling products, service or both, with the goal to increase .
+It can involve selling products, providing service, or both.
+The goal is to increase financial independence.
 Self-employment can be full- or part-time.

 Why is it Needed?